 Restaurant bathrooms are no longer a design afterthought – an inconvenient necessity.
 They are carefully considered features of most new restaurants extending the design detail and aesthetic of the dining room to the bathroom area.
-Perhaps the most identifiable trends are non gender-specific facilities and communal sink and primping areas.

 Anh & Chi, Vancouver

 Voted Canada’s best restaurant bathroom By Chatelaine magazine, Vancouver’s own Anh & Chi ‘haute’ Vietnamese restaurant gets our first mention too.
-The aesthetic marries the bold, leafy tropical decor reminiscent of a tiki lounge with mid century and art deco gold accents.
+The aesthetic marries the bold, leafy tropical decor reminiscent of a tiki lounge with mid-century and art deco gold accents.
 Warm, nutty, intricately-patterned wood doors refine and warm the space beautifully.

-King St. West’s gorgeous Oretta houses some of the city’s most specactular restrooms.
+King St. West’s gorgeous Oretta houses some of the city’s most spectacular restrooms.
 Art-deco inspired walls and floors, arched ceilings and Liv-flavoured pink and gold wall installations make for a spectacular space in general and then, a dramatic, gold staircase leads you upstairs, to a long hallway of inky blue doors that each open to a private washroom – either white and gold or black and gold colour-themed.
 The bathrooms feature beautifully patterned marble-tiled walls, globe lighting and the most perfect, flattering oval mirrors.

 Evoking 1950s Hollywood glamour, BLVD’s sumptuous interiors make customers feel like they are living their best Fitzgeraldian lives.
 Renowned restaurant designer, Karen Herold of Studio K, designed a place that oozes Sunset Blvd swank in every corner including the bathrooms – clean lines, geometrics shapes, opulent fixtures, sexy curves etc. (the banner photo in this post).